tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/触发器/API 网关触发器/API 网关触发器概述_intl_en.md

 >!
 > - The content of `requestContext` may be increased during API Gateway iteration.
 At present, it is guaranteed that the content of the data structure will only be increased but not reduced, so that the existing structure will not be compromised.
-> - Parameters in the actual request may appear in multiple locations and can be selected based on your business needs.
+> - Parameters in real requests may appear in multiple locations and can be selected based on your business needs.

 ### Integration response and passthrough response
 Integration response means that API Gateway parses the returned content of the function and constructs an HTTP response based on the parsed content.
 With the aid of integration response, you can control the status code, headers, and body content of the response by using code, and implement the response in a custom format, such as XML, HTML, JSON, and even JS.
 When using integration response, data structures need to be returned based on the [rules of integration response for API Gateway trigger](#apiStructure) before they can be successfully parsed by API Gateway; otherwise, error message `{"errno":403,"error":"Invalid scf response format. please check your scf response format."}` will appear.